-- 18.9 Commercial Business enterprise which manufactures, harvests, sells items, or services, or processes a product. - 18.10 Construction Contractor One who uses and stores heavy equipment and machinery on his premises. - 18.11 Dwelling A building or portion thereof designed exclusively for residential occupancy, including single family, two family and multiple family structures, but not including motels, hotels, boarding houses, or mobile homes whether or not placed on or affixed to a foundation or structures solely for the transient or overnight occupancy. - 18.12 Dwelling Unit One or more rooms providing complete living facilities for one family including equipment for cooking or provisions for same, and including room or rooms for living, sleeping, eating and sanitary facilities. - 18.13 Established Grade The grade of the area surrounding the area of construction. - 18.14 Family One or more persons occupying a single dwelling unit provided that if there be more than five persons, the majority must be related by blood marriage, or adoption, but further provided that domestic servants employed on the premises may be housed on the premises without being counted as a family or families. - 18.15 Hotel, Motel, Lodging or Inn A building or portion thereof, or a group of buildings on a single lot, intended to be used for the temporary occupancy of three or more persons who are lodged, with or without meals. - 18.16 Junk Yards The collection, accumulation and storage of scrap or discarded materials including, without limitation, one or more junked or inoperable motor vehicles or parts thereof unless permitted pursuant to Section 6.3 (q). - 18.17 Lot One or more continuous parcels of land under a single ownership designated by the owner at the time of filing an application for a building permit as a tract to be used, developed or built upon as a unit. - 18.18 Lot Line The line dividing two lots. - 18.19 Lot Frontage The uninterrupted distance between side lot lines at the street line.
+- on.
+A building lot shall not include any part of a public way or a private way which is relied upon to qualify the lot as to frontage or area under water more than six months per year. - 18.12 Commercial Business enterprise which manufactures, harvests, sells items, or services, or processes a product. - 18.13 Construction Contractor One who uses and stores heavy equipment and machinery on his premises. - 18.14 Dwelling A building or portion thereof designed exclusively for residential occupancy, including single family, two family and multiple family structures, but not including motels, hotels, boarding houses, or mobile homes whether or not placed on or affixed to a foundation or structures solely for the transient or overnight occupancy. - 18.15 Dwelling, Single-Family A building designed or used exclusively as a residence and including only one Dwelling Unit. - 18.16 Dwelling Unit One or more rooms designed, occupied or intended for occupancy as separate living quarters, with cooking, sleeping and sanitary facilities provided within the Dwelling Unit for the exclusive use of a single family maintaining a household.
+This definition does not include a Mobile Home, however mounted. - 18.17 Established Grade The grade of the area surrounding the area of construction. - 18.18 Family One or more persons occupying a single dwelling unit provided that if there be more than five persons, the majority must be related by blood marriage, or adoption, but further provided that domestic-servants employed on the premises may be housed on the premises without being counted as a family or families. - 18.19 Hotel, Motel, Lodging or Inn A building or portion thereof, or a group of buildings on a single lot, intended to be used for the temporary occupancy of three or more persons who are lodged, with or without meals. - 18.20 Junk Yards The collection, accumulation and storage of scrap or discarded materials including, without limitation,-one or more junked or inoperable motor-vehicles or parts thereof unless permitted pursuant to Section.6.3. (q). - 18.21 Lot One or more continuous parcels of land under a single ownership designated by the owner at the time of filing an application for a building permit as a tract to be used, developed or built upon as a unit. - 18.22 Lot Line The line dividing two lots. - 18.23 Lot Frontage The uninterrupted distance between side lot lines at the street line.